Motorola Edge 60 Fusion

 Common Features

-• Both products have a 5200 mAh battery.
+• Both phones have a 5200 mAh battery with no wireless charging support.

 Main Differences